 There’s a lot that goes into a divorce, but the first step to success is protecting your rights and fighting for what matters most: the children.

-The Micklin Law Group is a New Jersey law firm specializing in men’s custody.
+The Micklin Law Group, LLC is a New Jersey law firm focusing on men’s custody.
 Attorney Brad Micklin was recently named to The National Advocates list of Top 100 attorneys from each state.
-Brad has a special expertise in working with securing alimony for men.
+Brad has experience working with securing alimony for men.
 You can read more on this topic by visiting our divorce blog.
-To set up a free consultation, call 973-562-0100.
+To set up a consultation, call 973-562-0100.